What to expect

 Day Four: Venture through Estremoz's famous marble city & Alpalhão

 This morning there will be time to explore the local area before we transfer to Alpalhao.
-Alpalhão is a small village situated on the plain between the mountain range of São Mamede and the river Tejo, which integrated the domains of the Order of the Templars.
-It is known for the benefits of its thermal waters (a few kilometers away, in Termas da Fadagosa hot springs), the quality of its traditional cheese and for its craftworks.
+Alpalhão is a small village situated on the plain between the mountain range of São Mamede and the Tejo river, which integrated the domains of the Order of the Templars.
+It is known for the benefits of its thermal waters (a few miles away, in Termas da Fadagosa hot springs), the quality of its traditional cheese, and for its craftworks.
 The Bienal da Pedra (Stone Biennial) initiative also took advantage of the region's blue granite to leave numerous sculptures scattered throughout the town, including an intriguing finger pointing to the sky, 'Dedo de Deus' (God's Finger), in the churchyard of the main church.

 - Meals Included: Breakfast & Dinner